Valdez Creek: History

-Gold placers were discovered in Valdez Creek in 1903.
 Mining was restricted at the time to two localities on the stream—Lucky Gulch and the vicinity of Discovery claim at the mouth of Willow Creek.
-A hydraulic plant was installed on Valdez Creek below Willow Creek in 1908 with about 120 men engaged in mining on Valdez Creek during that summer.
+A hydraulic plant was installed on Valdez Creek below Willow Creek in 1908 with about 120 men engaged in mining on Valdez Creek during that summer, and around 20 men were permanent residents.
+Wages were reported as $1/hour, 3 times the normal wage for labor in Seattle.
+Food was regarded as exceptional as vegetables were grown in the summer and fish and game were plentiful.